MapsPeople/docs/collections/_various/dashboard.md

 There are three tabs available in the Dashboard table.

 * **Buildings** - This table shows the number of Locations (POIs and Rooms) with Categories and Aliases for each floor of each Building within each Solution.
-In the example below, we can see that the Copenhagen Office has 169 Points of Interest associated with a category on the ground floor.
+In the example below, we can see that the Copenhagen Office has 169 Points of Interest associated with a Category on the ground floor.

 ![Buildings]({{ site.url }}/assets/various/Dashboard/BuildingsTable.png)